 And Jesus had not created any type of religious sect: He didn't erect temples or churches and did not put together an organization.
 Therefore his use of the word "faith" had nothing to do with joining any religion or sect.

-So the "faith" that Jesus was speaking of had nothing to do with the "faith" that ecclesiastical Christian institutions put forth.
+So the "faith" that Jesus was speaking of had nothing to do with the "faith" that sectarian institutions put forth.

 The "faith" that Jesus was referring to with Mary was her trust in Jesus' teachings.
 Her confidence that those teachings were true.